D3V1LxD/PolicyGuard-AI/README.md

 You can set the API key in the popup input field.

-> Security note: Do not commit real API keys to public repositories.
-If a key has been exposed, revoke/rotate it immediately.

 ### Privacy Mode

 - **ON**: Uses local heuristic analysis (no external API calls)